TheAllstar/Animal-Crossing-Clock/README.txt

 THIS RUNS OFF PYTHON I BELIEVE YOU NEED THAT INSTALLED OR WHATEVER

-HOW BACKGROUNDS WORK:
+HOW THE BACKGROUNDS FOLDER WORKS:
 "2 ACNH.jpg"
 "2" is the number in which it will appear, because it's coding, it will appear +1, so it's the 3rd slide "ACNH" is the music type that plays, New Horizons, or New Leaf (ACNL) -- It has to be a .jpg

-HOW POSITIONING WORKS
+HOW POSITIONING.TXT WORKS
 "300 200 1920 1080"
 "300" pixels from the far left of the screen
 "200" pixels from the top of the screen